verofa/SimpleSample_HTML-NodeJs/README.md

 3b.- Linux (Debian/Ubuntu based systems): apt-get/aptitude
 4.- Heroku Command Line Interface (CLI)
 5.- Node.js and npm
-6.- Git bash
+6.- Git / Git Bash (Microsoft Windows)
-7a.- Powershell or cmd (Microsoft Windows Command Prompt) if you are using a windows platform
+7a.- Powershell or CMD (Microsoft Windows Command Prompt) if you are using a Microsoft Windows
-7b.- Terminal prompt id you are using a Unix-like platform (MacOs or Linux)
+7b.- Terminal prompt if you are using a Unix-like platform (MacOs or Linux)
 8.- Simple Text editor (for instance, Notepad, Notepad ++)

-## How to do it ^
+## How to ^

-1.- **Creating an email account**:
+1.- **Create an email account**:
 As a suggestion you can create an [Gmail](https://en.wikipedia.org/wiki/Gmail) account that has a free basic service [here](https://accounts.google.com/SignUp), but feel free to create an email account in your favorite email service
-*If you already have an account that you can/want link with the Heroku account, this steps is an alternative one and you do need to create a new one.
+*If you already have an account that you could/would like link with the Heroku account, this steps is an alternative one and you do need to create a new one.

-2.- **Creating an Heroku account**:
+2.- **Create an Heroku account**:
-For creating an Heroku account you just need to have an email account and provide the necessary information as your name, country and the development language (in this case you have to chose node.js) [here](https://signup.heroku.com).
+For creating an Heroku account you just need to have an email account and provide the necessary information as your name, country and the development language (in this case you have to chose node.js since the exercise is based on this particular technology) [here](https://signup.heroku.com).

-3.- **Installing the Package Manager**:
+3.- **Install the Package Manager**:
-This step only apply if you are using a *MacOS* system since in a Linux platform normally the package manager is already install by default.
+This step only apply if you are using a *MacOS* system because in a Linux platform normally the package manager is already install by default.
 To Install Homebrew, open the Terminal Command Line and run:

 ```javascript
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-4.- **Installing Heroku Command Line Interface**:
+4.- **Install Heroku Command Line Interface**:
-Once you have the Heroku account created you have to install the Heroku Command Line tool for creating and managing Heroku applications from the command line / shell.
+Once you have the Heroku account created, you have to install the Heroku Command Line tool for creating and managing Heroku applications from the command line / shell.

 -  For **MacOs** open a terminal command line and run: